heyanik/mastermosai.academy/README.md

 ## Contribution

 - Add content to mastermosai
-- Add new skill
+- Add new skill or programming language
-- Suggest changes to existing website
+- Suggest changes to the existing website
 - Discuss ideas in issues
 - Spread the word

 > Start contributing this project follow the steps below

 - Fork this project
-- Make a local copy of this project on you system
+- Make a local copy of this project on your system
-- There is two part for contributing on this project.
+- There is two part to contributing to this project.
   1. Create a new skill
   2. Contribute to an existing skill
 - This project is using <b>Makrdown</b> to write content of this <b>Mastermosai</b> Website